aharonium/opensiddur.org/posts/posts/an-den-ersten-tagen-des-laubhuttenfestes-a-prayer-for-the-first-days-of-sukkot-by-fanny-neuda_(fanny.neuda_2012-09-27).html.md

 <td style="vertical-align:top;" width="50%">
 <div class="english"><span lang="en">
 Once more the time has come for a festival.
 So different from the last one, which we observed with tears and repentance, with self-denial and confession.
-This one we celebrate in joy, with jubilation, and with songs of praise, as it is written: "You shall rejoice before YHVH, your elo'ah, for seven days."[foot]Leviticus 23:40[/foot] And how could good cheer and delight not resound through our hearts—how could holy joy not till our souls after the Day of Atonement, when you, O God, lifted our guilt from us and set us free?
+This one we celebrate in joy, with jubilation, and with songs of praise, as it is written: "You shall rejoice before YHVH, your <em>elo'ah</em>, for seven days."[foot]Leviticus 23:40[/foot] And how could good cheer and delight not resound through our hearts—how could holy joy not till our souls after the Day of Atonement, when you, O God, lifted our guilt from us and set us free?
 How, from the humble awareness of our darkest places, could a joyous ray of light beam so brilliantly if you had not stretched out your forgiving hand?
 You have not only forgiven us, you have also turned your countenance toward us again in love and kindness.
 You do not pardon us as a lord might pardon a knight but rather as a good parent gathers her regretful child into her arms, presses him to her heart, and embraces him in love.
 So you treat us, Eternal Parent, in your vast, divine grace.
 So we rejoice before you, my God.
 With joyous, comforted spirits we enter the sukkot we have built and decorated to honor your decree.
 From our cleansed and renewed hearts our prayers rise up toward you.
 </span></div></td></tr>